Alan Abel: Education and early career

-1970s
+1970s–1980s

 Following the Watergate scandal, Abel hired an actor to pose as Deep Throat for a press conference in New York City before 150 reporters.
 Literary agent Scott Meredith offered $100,000 to buy the rights to his story.
 At the news conference, the Deep Throat impostor quarreled with his purported wife, then fainted and was whisked away in a waiting ambulance.

 In the early 1970s, Abel appeared on the game show To Tell the Truth with his head wrapped in bandages.
 This was not so that he would not be recognized, but so the panel would not identify his two imposters: well-known actors Larry Blyden and Tom Poston.

 Abel wrote, produced, and directed two mockumentaries: Is There Sex After Death?
 (1971) and The Faking of the President (1976).

+Amid the economic recession of the 1970s, he announced Omar's School for Beggars to train professional panhandlers.
+As Omar, Abel was invited to numerous television talk shows, including the Tomorrow Show hosted by Tom Snyder and the shows of Morton Downey Jr., Sally Jessy Raphael, Mike Douglas, and Sonya Friedman, who was especially upset because Omar ate his lunch on camera.
+The hoax was a satirical commentary on the rise of unemployment and homelessness in the U.S. Omar's TV appearances spanned from 1975 to 1988, though he had been exposed several times.

-In 1979, Abel staged his own death from a heart attack near the Sundance Ski Lodge.
+In 1980, Abel staged his own death from a heart attack near the Sundance Ski Lodge.
 A fake funeral director collected his belongings, and a woman posing as his widow notified The New York Times.
-The Times published an obituary January 2, 1980 (a rare example of a premature obituary).
-On January 3, 1980, Abel held a news conference to announce, "[the] reports of my demise have been grossly exaggerated".
+The paper published an obituary on January 2, 1980, asserting he had died the day before.
+On January 3, Abel held a news conference to announce, "[the] reports of my demise have been grossly exaggerated", a reference to the similar statement by Mark Twain.
+It was the first retracted obituary in New York Times history.

-Omar's School for Beggars was a fictional school for professional panhandlers.
-As Omar, Abel was invited to numerous television talk shows, including the Tomorrow Show hosted by Tom Snyder and the shows of Morton Downey, Jr., Sally Jessy Raphael, Mike Douglas, and Sonya Friedman, who was especially upset because Omar ate his lunch on camera.
-The hoax was a satirical commentary on the rise of unemployment and homelessness in the U.S. Omar's TV appearances spanned from 1975 to 1988, though he had been exposed several times.

 Mass fainting hoax

-Abel was behind one of the most talked-about incidents in The Phil Donahue Shows history on January 21, 1985, soon after the show's well-publicized move of its operations from Chicago to WNBC New York.
-On that day's program, seven members of the audience appeared to faint during the broadcast, which was seen live in New York.
-Donahue feared the fainting was caused by both anxiety at being on television and an overheated studio on a morning that was cold and snowy outside.
-He eventually cleared the studio of audience members and then resumed the show.
-The fainting "spell" turned out to have been cooked up by Abel in what he said was a protest against poor-quality television.
+On January 21, 1985, on the first program that The Phil Donahue Show aired live and in New York, seven members of the audience appeared to faint.
+Donahue, worried the studio was overheated or that the setting was inducing excessive anxiety, cleared the studio and resumed the show without an audience.
+The fainting "spell" was orchestrated by Abel, who later said that Phil Donahue enjoyed high ratings after the incident and sent Abel a Christmas card with the message, "Hope nothing causes you to feel faint in the next year."